top of page

 • Do your values encourage accountability, feedback, and psychological safety?

-8. Support Leaders with Ongoing Tools and Resources
+Support Leaders with Ongoing Tools and Resources

-Resources might include:
+Resources can include:

-• Job aids and conversation guides.
+• Job aids and conversation guides for everyday situations.

-• One-on-one coaching sessions after difficult interactions.
+• Individual coaching sessions after challenging interactions.

 Final Thoughts: Build a Culture Where Conflict Is Handled, Not Hidden

-1. leadership values and self-awareness
+1. Leadership values and self-awareness.

-2. insight into personality
+2. Insight into personality.

-4. skillfully coaching someone for ownership.
+4. Coaching others for ownership.

 Comments